Skip to main content Skip to main navigation

 ISA Visits RISSB in Brisbane

-Following the Brisbane roundtables, Carly Grigg, Industry Engagement Manager for Rail, visited the new Brisbane CBD office of the Rail Industry Safety and Standards Board (RISSB).
-She met with Sharon Tang, General Manager, and Matthew Garratt, Head of Learning and Development, to continue discussions on key industry priorities raised during the roundtables, including the value of national systems and standards.
+Following the Brisbane roundtables, Carly Grigg, Industry Engagement Manager for Rail, visited the new Brisbane CBD office of the Rail Industry Safety and Standards Board (Australia) (RISSB).
+She met with Sharon Tang (General Manager) and Matthew Garratt (Head of Learning and Development) to discuss key industry priorities raised during the roundtables, including the value of national systems and standards.

 A major topic of discussion was the August 2025 agreement by Infrastructure and Transport Ministers to unify Australia’s national rail system under a single digital signalling technology, the European Train Control System (ETCS).
 This landmark decision is expected to improve safety, boost productivity, and enable more seamless freight and passenger connections across the country.